SergioZ3R0/RubberDucky/README.md

 ## Contributing

 Contributions are welcome!
-Please read the contributing guidelines before making any changes.
+Please read the [contributing guidelines](CONTRIBUTING.md) before making any changes.

 ## License

 This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE) file for details.